kasyangreen/crashmapping/README.md

 - A Leaflet opacity control plugin that will allow users to choose between displaying only the ESRI dark basemap layer or the real-time traffic visualization Mapbox layer
 - A timeline slider that will allow users to visualize traffic fatalities from the different years that Visions Zero has accumulated data from
 - A Leaflet GeoSearch plugin which can be employed by users to lookup traffic fatalities at locations within Massachusetts that pique their interest
 - A Leaflet Routing Machine plugin that allows users to view routes that pique their interest and witness what traffic fatalities have occurred on those routes
+- Python utilities to process new data into json and geoJSON formats

 ## Expected Results